michaelboth/EventAnalyzer/README.md

 Even seasoned experts will have difficulty fixing, tuning and improving software during development... like looking for a **unicorn**.

-Just instrument your source code with meaningful event; you defined the names and colors.
+Just instrument your source code with meaningful events; you defined the names and colors.
 This instrumentation is optional at compile time.
 Run your application, then view the results in the Unikorn graphical viewer.
 <img src="docs/UnikornViewer.png" alt="Logo" style="width:900px;"/>

 Unikorn helps with: